 1. DMARC None Policy

-DMARC policy none (p=none) is a relaxed DMARC policy that is implemented during the initial implementation stages of DMARC to monitor email activities.
+DMARC policy none (p=none) is a relaxed DMARC policy that is implemented during the initial implementation stages of DMARC to monitor email activities – best suited for organizations that are just starting out on their authentication journey.
 It doesn’t provide any level of protection against cyberattacks.

-- Reporting: Despite the lack of enforcement, DMARC reports are generated by the “none” policy.
-The recipients of emails transmit aggregate reports to the domain owners, providing detailed authentication status information for emails that appear to originate from their domain.
+- DMARC reports are still generated when you have “p=none” set up.
+The recipients transmit aggregate reports to the domain owners, providing detailed authentication status information for the messages that appear to originate from their domain.

 2. DMARC Quarantine Policy